 Gong Meditation as an Intervention for Individuals With Anxiety

-Dr. Khalsa conducted dissertation research which explored the impact of gong meditation on markers associated with trait anxiety and found that listening to a recorded gong meditation daily for two weeks resulted in reduced trait anxiety when compared to controls as measured using the State Trait Inventory for Cognitive and Somatic Anxiety (STICSA).
-Findings also showed that listening to a recorded gong meditation daily for two weeks resulted in statistically higher levels of hypnotic trance (which is commonly considered an altered state of consciousness) when compared to controls as measured using the Phenomenology of Consciousness Inventory (PCI).
+The findings showed that listening to a recorded gong meditation daily for two weeks correlated with reductions in trait anxiety when compared to controls.
+Anxiety was measured using the State Trait Inventory for Cognitive and Somatic Anxiety (STICSA).
+Findings also showed that listening to a recorded gong meditation daily for two weeks resulted in statistically higher levels of hypnotic trance (which is commonly considered an altered state of consciousness) when compared to controls.
+The Phenomenology of Consciousness Inventory (PCI) was used to measure hypnotic trance.
 Dr. Khalsa also measured biological markers (EEG, HRV) to determine any correlation between self-report data from the STICSA and PCI.
 Unfortunately, data were inconclusive and largely invalid due to the challenges of measuring data remotely due to COVID.

 To date, Gong Tones has successfully completed the following sound healing research studies: